brettg17/HeroFit/planning/userStories.md

 *Progress Tracking*

-- as a user, I want to track my workout progress voer time so that I can see my improvments
+- as a user, I want to track my workout progress over time so that I can see my improvments

 - as a user, I want to view my achievments and personal bests so that I feel motivated to continue